omid3098/OpenFramework/README.md

  - Make your own context derived from GameContext.
  - In your own gamecontext, register your services inside SetupGameContext method.
  - call ```Init(this);``` after registering all services. this will initialize all services one by one and pass your context as gamecontext of the services.

+ ## TODO:
+  - Use AssetBundles for asset management.